jmcanterafonseca/dataModels/Transportation/GTFS/gtfs_fiware_guidelines.md

  that data in an interoperable way.

  This document provides guidelines on how to map GTFS feeds into FIWARE NGSI content.
+ This work leverages on [LinkedGTFS specification](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md).
+ Whenever possible the NGSI attributes map directly to GTFS fields.
+Nonethless for some Entity Types extra attributes are suggested in order to better support the data model using the NGSI information model.

  ## General rules

- Entity Attributes (Properties or Relationships) are subject to the rules defined by the [GTFS specification](https://developers.google.com/transit/gtfs/reference/#term-definitions)
+ Entity Attributes (Properties or Relationships) are subject to the restrictions defined by the [GTFS specification](https://developers.google.com/transit/gtfs/reference/#term-definitions)

 ## Agency